NVIDIA/nvbmc-docs/nvidia/NSM/nsmd.md

          },
 ```

-* applicable for each messgae type for each device.
+* applicable for each message type for each device.

 ```
 {